The Friars will play Quinnipiac at 5:30 p.m. on Friday, March 28 (ESPNU)

 The championship game against Boston College did not go Providence's way as the Friars were defeated, 5-3, but the Friars season turned heads and PC earned the school's ninth appearance in the NCAA Tournament and the second appearance under Pooley.
 For his team's success, Pooley was named the HOCKEY EAST Coach of the Year and New England Hockey Writers' Coach of the Year.

+In 2001-02, Pooley's squad posted a 13-20-5 record, including an 8-13-3 finish in HOCKEY EAST play.
+The Friars recorded a 4-3 victory at third-ranked New Hampshire.
+PC also defeated Brown, 4-3, to capture the third Mayor's Cup under Pooley.
 In 2002-03, the Friars finished with a 19-14-3 overall mark and tied for fourth-place in league play with a 12-9-3 record.
 Providence just missed out on its third NCAA Tournament bid under Pooley, but there were many highlights to the season.
 The Friars, who were ranked as high as No. 8 nationally, posted their best start in school history with seven consecutive victories.

 On January 24, 2003 Pooley became just the third head coach in Providence College history to record 150 or more wins as the Friars defeated Boston College, 4-1, in Chestnut Hill, Mass.
 Pooley has 157 wins, which is second all-time at Providence, behind legendary coach Lou Lamoriello.
 Pooley's squad also went undefeated (6-0-2) in the month of February for the first time since the 1988-89 season.
 The season also was highlighted by PC's 5-1 victory at Maine on February 14.
 The win marked the Friars' first triumph at Maine's Alfond Arena since 1989.
 The Friars also earned a 4-2 victory over the Black Bears at Schneider Arena on January 3, when Maine was ranked No. 1 nationally.
 The victories over Maine were among the six wins the Friars had against ranked opponents in 2002-03.
 In addition, Pooley led the Friars to their second consecutive Mayor's Cup with a 3-1 win over cross-town rival Brown on January 28.

+Last season, the Friars posted a 16-14-7 overall record and a fifth-place finish in Hockey East.
+Prior to arriving at Providence College, Pooley spent three seasons at Lake Superior State.
+He was the associate head coach for the 1994 NCAA Champions at Lake Superior.
+In each of his three seasons as an assistant to Jeff Jackson, the Lakers advanced to the NCAA championship game, winning in 1992 and 1994.
 It was these winning qualities and his strong commitment to academic achievement which brought Pooley together with Providence College.
 In making the announcement of Pooley's hiring on July 28, 1994, Providence College President, Reverend Philip A. Smith, O.P. said, "Providence sought a coach supportive of its mission as an educational institution who could also lead our ice hockey program to the highest competitive level possible.
 Paul's academic background obviously underscores his commitment to this mission and his ice hockey accomplishments prove his ability to balance excellence on two fronts."

 Pooley got his start in collegiate hockey coaching at his alma mater, Ohio State, after retiring from professional hockey.
 He served as an assistant to Jerry Welsh with the Buckeyes from 1988-91.